akamola/wp-blank/README.md

-# Blank
+# wp-blank

-*Blank* is yet another [WordPress](http://wordpress.org) starter theme with all necessary features of WordPress for modern websites.
+*wp-blank* is yet another [WordPress](http://wordpress.org) starter theme with all necessary features of WordPress for modern websites.

 Note: This WordPress theme is only a starting point for your own theme.
 It only makes use of basic and some advanced features of WordPress and modern webdevelopment.